stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 * Functions - one function at a time
 * Geography - one geography at a time

-## no (or minimal) end user training
+## no/minimal end user training

-If you use manage pages to roll out the rich functionality progressively, you should not need to do end user training.
+If you use manage pages to roll out progressively, you should not need to do end user training.

 \#stratapp is intuitive and best learnt by doing.